 The idea of the Statement was Nwachukwu Egbunike’s and he got us all together from across the country and the diaspora to endorse and issue this statement.
 Nwachukwu is from the southeast, I am from central Nigeria, thinkers and writers from all across the country viewed this issue with grave concern.
 Our statement was carried in the media but ignored by the government and, of course, by IPOB.
 I do not think it changed anyone’s mind on anything.
 But it was put out there.
 There are those of us who are concerned, who argue for nuance and intelligent engagement.
 But we are both in the minority and do not have much power.

 Thank you so much Richard for taking the time with us.
-This interview has turned out to be a lengthy but very interesting read on your perspective.
+This interview has turned out to be a lengthy but very interesting read from your perspective.
 We’ll be looking forward to new publications from your side.
 Please keep us posted as we will inform you.